 Malaysia and Indonesia signed an agreement to improve conditions for Indonesian domestic and migrant workers.
-Indonesia is the largest foreign worker group of Malaysia.
+Indonesia is the largest group of foreign workers in Malaysia.

 After recent cases showing Indonesian migrants and domestic workers facing violence and harassment in Malaysia, leaders from both countries signed an agreement at the start of April ensuring the safety and welfare of Indonesian migrants and domestic workers in Malaysia.

 Being an economically stable and progressing country, many Indonesians and nationals from other neighboring low-income countries move towards Malaysia in search of job opportunities in the construction, plantation, agriculture, and domestic helper sectors.
 Malaysia’s foreign workforce accounts for about 15 percent of the total labor force according to surveys carried out by the Department of Statistics Malaysia.
 With approximately 700,000 workers in 2018, Indonesians are the dominant foreign worker group, benefiting from geographical, cultural and language proximity.

 But there have been growing concerns about the violence and discrimination that was being faced by Indonesian workers in Malaysia.
 Hired in low-skilled jobs, foreign workers are particularly vulnerable to abuses.
 According to the International Labour Organization (ILO), every year more than 200 Indonesian workers face violence cases involving physical violence, verbal abuse, and rights abuse including low wages and excessive working hours.
 The number has been growing every year and has reached 500 in the last few years.

 A memorandum of understanding was signed on April 1st between the officials of both countries during a ceremony witnessed by Indonesian President Joko Widodo and Malaysian Prime Minister Ismail Sabri Yaakob in order to provide more protection to domestic workers.